Frequently Asked Questions

 - Are Magneplanars good for home theater?

-The larger, higher definition Magneplanar will sound better than a lower-priced model--even in a small room.
-To use an analogy-- a high definition video monitor does not lose resolution when placed in a small room.
+The larger, higher definition Magneplanar will sound better than a lower-priced model—even in a small room.
+To use an analogy— a high definition video monitor does not lose resolution when placed in a small room.
 Buy as much Magneplanar resolution as your budget will allow.
-However, the aesthetic objections from family members of a larger Magneplanar in a small room is one we can't help.
+Accuracy (or high definition) is the most important feature of the larger, more expensive models.
+To use a video analogy--- with a high definition monitor, you can see the individual blades of grass, not just a sea of green.
+The smaller models may fit into a room more easily, but they can’t equal the larger, more expensive models, for accuracy.

 If room size is an issue, “Plan B” might be one of our on-wall models such as the motorized MMC 2.